Skip to main content

 Session Persistence

-Users stay logged in automatically - No need to sign in every time The app implements robust session persistence:
+Users stay logged in for days, not hours - Production-ready session management that just works The app implements battle-tested session persistence:

 1. Keychain Storage: Auth tokens are securely stored in iOS Keychain